idaho06/renderer3d.rust/README.md

 So here we are, creating another software rasterizer just for fun.

-I managed to render texured triangles in 3D, loaded from an obj and a png files.
+I managed to render textured triangles in 3D, loaded from an obj and a png files.

 Stuff I would like to code:
 - Optimize the code as much as I can.
 I'm using Optik to profile and following the recomendations from the [The Rust Performance Book](https://nnethercote.github.io/perf-book/).
 I would like to test Cargo's flamegraph and Valgrind